 • When concentrating if the person squints or frowns, then premature frown lines are likely to develop.

-• Sitting in a single position for a long time also increases jowls risks.
+• Sitting in a single position for a long time also increases jowls risks or make for a sharp pain in the eye.

 • Looking down a lot may sag and shorten the neck muscles causing turkey neck.